-The idea of “Rainbow on the Eastside” came out of a conversation between Wolfberry Studio LLC and Angie Hinojos, the co-director of Centro Cultural Mexicano in 2019, regarding a series of incidents in an Eastside workplace that revealed that some Eastside residents who had lived here for many years did not know what the Rainbow Flag displayed in our community’s businesses every Pride month represented.
-Not only that, many of these Eastsiders were also uncomfortable sharing their workspaces with LGBTQ+ coworkers and had no qualms about making their fellow Eastsiders who happened to be LGBTQ+ feel unwelcome.
-Centro Cultural Mexicano generously offered a space for Pride Month where Eastside LGBTQ+ artists can share their creations and tell their stories to the larger community, in the hopes of bringing people togther.
+The idea of “Rainbow on the Eastside” came out of a conversation between Wolfberry Studio LLC and Angie Hinojos, the co-director of Centro Cultural Mexicano in 2019, regarding incidents in an Eastside workplace that revealed that some longtime Eastside residents did not know what the Rainbow Flag displayed in our community’s businesses every Pride month represented.
+Many of these Eastsiders were also uncomfortable sharing their workspaces with LGBTQ+ coworkers and had no qualms about making their LGBTQ+ colleagues feel unwelcome.
+Centro Cultural Mexicano generously offered a space for Pride Month where Eastside LGBTQ+ artists can share their creations and tell their stories to the larger community, in the hopes of bringing people together.
 We would also like thank the City of Redmond for supporting this event with a grant.

-The live gallery opening of the first Rainbow on the Eastside was originally scheduled for June 2020, but postponed to 2021 due to the pandemic.
-The art show launched online for Pride 2020, which came at a time of national mourning and soul-searching.
+The live gallery opening of the first Rainbow on the Eastside was originally scheduled for June 2020, but was postponed to 2021 due to the pandemic.
+The art show launched online for Pride 2020, during a time of national mourning and soul-searching.

 Pride has its roots in the Stonewall rebellion against unjust policing.
 With this history in mind, we invite you to learn more about Black-led LGBTQ organizations that continue working to resist injustice in present times, such as the LGBTQ+ Freedom Fund, a organization that posts bail for LGBTQ people held in jail or immigrant detention, and the Marsha P. Johnson Institute, which organizes to protect the rights of black transgender people.

 Black-led LGBTQ+ organizations in the Greater Seattle Area: